rbroek/objectiv.io/docs/docs/taxonomy/reference/overview.md

 ## Location Contexts
 LocationContexts are used to populate a [Tracker's](/tracking/core-concepts/trackers) or [Event's](/tracking/core-concepts/events.md) `location_stack` properties.
-A Location Stack is a visual representation of the UI location where a user is when an [Event](/tracking/core-concepts/events.md) occurs.
+A Location Stack is a visual representation of the UI location a user is currently viewing when an [Event](/tracking/core-concepts/events.md) occurs.
 It is composed of a hierarchical stack of UI elements, meaning that the order in the stack is the order in the UI as well.

 * [AbstractLocationContext](./location-contexts/AbstractLocationContext.md)